MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-use-matchmaking-and-qos.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, mpm, multiplayer, quality of service, qos, multiplayer manager, flowchart ms.localizationpriority: medium
 ---

-# Flowchart - Use matchmaking and manage Quality of Service
+# Flowchart - Quality of Service checks for matchmaking

 The following flowcharts show when to perform Quality of Service (QoS) checks in a matchmaking work flow.

 ## Matchmaking with Quality of Service